 Considering it comes with 75 drumkits, it’d be nice to know what each drum kit sounds like before you click on it.
 Additionally, it takes a few seconds for each drumkit to load, however, this isn’t that big of a deal.

-Regardless of these two very small problems, this is a great plug-in to use and I highly recommend it.
+Regardless of these two very small problems, this is a great plug-in to use and I highly recommend it, however, these days I like to use Steven Slate Drums 5 from Plugin Fox.

 The parameters of each portion of the kit are quite simple, including the volume level, distortion, panning, and reverb.

-Garageband doesn’t actually come with a banjo sound, however, thanks to Reflekt Audio, Garageband users now have a plug-in for banjo and it actually sounds pretty good.
+Garageband doesn’t actually come with a banjo sound, however, thanks to Reflekt Audio and their site, Garageband users now have a plug-in for banjo and it actually sounds pretty good.

 Moreover, it comes with around 19 different controls, so it’s a very detailed VST with a lot of options, including attack, decay, sustain, release, filter, reverb, and pitch.